Closed until Saturday, Schedule a callback

 Will my partner need to repay my lifetime mortgage when I die?

-No, your partner won't need to repay when you die.
+No, if you have taken out a lifetime mortgage as joint applicants the remaining applicant won’t need to repay when you die.
 Joint lifetime mortgages work on a 'second death' basis.
 This means that a joint lifetime mortgage plan only needs to be repaid after both partners die or move into long term care, so you or your partner will be able to continue living in your home if one of you passes away.

 The surviving partner needs to either contact the lender themselves or arrange for someone else to contact them instead.
 The lender will ask to see the original death certificate, which they'll then return via recorded delivery.